Alai Osai

 Alai Osai is a 1985 Indian Tamil-language action film directed by Sirumugai Ravi in his debut.
 The film stars Vijayakanth and Nalini.
-It was released on 14 January 1985.
+It was released on 14 January 1985, and did not perform well at the box office.

 Production

 Alai Osai marked the directorial debut of Sirumugai Ravi who earlier assisted R. Sundarrajan.
+Parts of the film were inspired by the Kilvenmani massacre of 1968.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
 The song "Poradada" became an anthem for Dalits, and was reused in two Tamil films directed by Mari Selvaraj: Pariyerum Perumal (2018) and Karnan (2021).
+It was also used in Karuppu (2026).